elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/visitor-pattern.md

     <br />
     <div></div>

-- Open/Closed Principle.
-You can introduce a new behavior that can work with objects of different classes without changing these classes.
+- The principle of open/closed.
+You may add new behavior that works with objects of various classes without modifying the classes themselves.
 - Single Responsibility Principle.
 You can move multiple versions of the same behavior into the same class.
-- A visitor object can accumulate some useful information while working with various objects.
-This might be handy when you want to traverse some complex object structure, such as an object tree, and apply the visitor to each object of this structure.
+- While working with various objects, a visitor object might get helpful information.
+This information is useful if you wish to traverse a complicated object structure, such as an object tree, and apply the Visitor to each item in the structure.

 <br />
   </div>